-For many, starting your own business can be a daunting task, but this guide should provide you with all the necessary information you require.
+For many, starting your own small business or any business can be a daunting task, but this guide should provide you with all the necessary information you require.
 With this setup plan, you should feel ready to get started with your business idea tomorrow!
-The guide contains six main points on how to start your own business, from market research to financing the business.

 The first step on the road to a successful business is knowing your market and knowing your customers.
 Carrying out a mixture of desk and field research is vital to gain a good grasp of what your potential customers are looking for.
 This will vary depending on each business, and its product and service offering.
 Any data collected will ultimately shape your business, from pricing to the target market.
 Some questions you need to ask yourself are: